-Surfing – Follow Surf Highway 45 to uncover dozens of breaks, or in April get amongst the surf festival.
+- Surfing – Follow Surf Highway 45 to discover dozens of breaks and fabulous swimming beaches, or in April get amongst the surf festival.

 Videos on the Region and other New Zealand Regions